SkelpieX/Assignment1-Group19/README.md

 ## Execution Example
 # NOTE: The ItemManifest.csv only has real values for the following item: Watermelon, Apple, Banana and Egg.
 All other values are dummy values meant to test the partial loading capabilities of the code.
-# NOTE: For some reason running the code while the `src/` folder is within another folder causes the code to not read the .csv file.
-Please run just the `src` folder by itself for the code to work as intended.